 Some important issues remain as interesting future research topics.
-First, in principle, one could also consider the optimization of other criteria, e.g., the joint minimization of type-I and type-II errors of a test of the null hypothesis of no-treatment effect.
-Second, we have assumed that the pre-experimental sample \mathcal{S}{pre} is large, and therefore the difference between the minimization of the sample average and that of the population expectation is negligible.
+For example, we have assumed that the pre-experimental sample \mathcal{S}{pre} is large, and therefore the difference between the minimization of the sample average and that of the population expectation is negligible.
 However, if the sample size of \mathcal{S}{pre} is small (e.g., in a pilot study), one may be concerned about over-fitting, in the sense of selecting too many covariates.
 A straightforward solution would be to add a term to the objective function that penalizes a large number of covariates via some information criteria (e.g., the Akaike information criterion (AIC) or the Bayesian information criterion (BIC)).